tatango/slate/source/index.html.md

     <ul>
       <li>
         <em>If I add tags to an existing subscriber, does that add the tags to existing, or replace existing?</em>
-        <p>If there are tags already, then they are updated, else, they are added.</p>
+        <p>The tags are added to any tags already applied, not replaced.</p>
       </li>
       <li>
         <em>Can I update custom subscriber data for a subscriber?</em>